 - Number two: the puzzles.

 Especially the second point is of essential importance.
 There are so many factors involved in creating a perfect puzzle.
 The rule of thumb: A good puzzle is one that entertains and challenges visitors, but does not overwhelm them.

 The visitors should have the feeling that they had a real chance to break out of the Escape Room and of course the visitors they solved should go home with a satisfied feeling at the end!
 That’s clear, isn’t it?

-So here are some food for thought on how to design challenging puzzles for an Escape Room.
+So here is some food for thought on how to design challenging puzzles for an Escape Room.